collective-soundworks/soundworks-template/README.md

 ## Files structure

-The template consists of the following files and directories you should know about:
+The template consists of the following files and directories:
 * `dist` - transpiled version of the server and node clients
 * `public` - public directory, accessible through http
   + `dist` - transpiled version of the browsers clients